Eddie Guerrero: Legacy

+The episodes of Raw on November 14, 2005, and SmackDown! on November 18, 2005, were both filmed on November 13 and each aired as tributes to Guerrero.
+All storylines were put on hold and no WWE employees were forced to perform, although several matches took place, including one featuring Chavo.
+Raw started with all the wrestlers and numerous backstage personnel onstage as Vince McMahon addressed the live crowd, before finishing with a ten-bell salute.
+In addition to the Raw and SmackDown! tribute shows, TNA dedicated its Genesis event (which aired the evening of his death) to Guerrero, while ROH renamed their next show to Night of Tribute.
+OVW, WWE's then-developmental territory, also paid tribute to Guerrero on their television taping.
+Many of the wrestlers there wore armbands with Guerrero's initials on them.
+Other wrestlers, primarily Guerrero's nephew Chavo and friends Mysterio and Christian Cage, began paying tribute to him in their matches by using his Frog Splash finisher.
+CZW also paid tribute to Guerrero with a ten-bell salute during one of their events.
+Mysterio and CM Punk dedicated some of their matches to Guerrero.
+The 3 Doors Down song "Here Without You" was used in tribute videos for Guerrero, as was the Johnny Cash song "Hurt".

 Guerrero is regarded as one of the greatest in-ring performers of all time.
 In a poll of the WWE roster, he was ranked the 11th greatest professional wrestler of all time.
 Ric Flair ranked Guerrero as one of his top 10 opponents, while Chris Jericho said he was the best performer in the world when he was "on".
 Kurt Angle named Guerrero as the second greatest professional wrestler of all time, behind Shawn Michaels, stating: "[Eddie] could have been the absolute greatest of all time because when I wrestled, he was still in that top three we were talking about, so Eddie had it all.
 He was so entertaining, but he also had all the technique.
 He was such a great wrestler and he got it.
 He got finishes.
 He knew how to structure them."
 WWE named Guerrero one of the most beloved and accomplished WWE superstars of all time, one of the best technical wrestlers ever, and the fifth greatest performer in the history of the company's SmackDown brand.